{{ result.summaryTitle }}

 PresetModeled bytesByte stackPlanning note

-PPPoE plus one VLAN tag12 BPPPoE 8 B plus 802.1Q VLAN 4 BUseful for access paths where the entered MTU has not already absorbed those bytes.
+PPPoE plus one VLAN tag12 BPPPoE 8 B plus 802.1Q VLAN 4 BUse only when those access bytes are not already reflected in the entered path MTU.

 GRE over IPv424 BOuter IPv4 20 B plus basic GRE 4 BDoes not include optional GRE key, checksum, or sequence fields.

-VXLAN over IPv450 BOuter Ethernet 14 B, outer IPv4 20 B, UDP 8 B, VXLAN 8 BMatch this to how the platform reports MTU so link-layer bytes are not counted twice.
+VXLAN over IPv450 BOuter Ethernet 14 B, outer IPv4 20 B, UDP 8 B, VXLAN 8 BCheck whether the platform reports a frame-oriented or IP-oriented MTU before keeping the Ethernet bytes.

 WireGuard over IPv4 UDP60 BOuter IPv4 20 B, UDP 8 B, WireGuard data header and tag 32 BModels data packets over IPv4 transport, not handshake packet size.

-IPsec ESP NAT-T over IPv4 estimate76 BOuter IPv4 20 B, UDP/4500 8 B, ESP estimate 48 BESP bytes vary by transform, tag length, IV, and padding.
+IPsec ESP NAT-T over IPv4 estimate76 BOuter IPv4 20 B, UDP/4500 8 B, ESP estimate 48 BESP bytes vary by transform, tag length, nonce or IV size, and padding.

 GRE over IPsec NAT-T on PPPoE108 BPPPoE 8 B, outer IPv4 plus GRE 24 B, IPsec NAT-T estimate 76 BA conservative combined handoff starting point for nested tunnel planning.